 Tuition Assistance Awards are based on the family's demonstrated need as determined by Blackbaud Financial Aid Management (formerly called Smart Aid).
 Blackbaud is a third-party agency that makes financial needs assessments for schools.
 Blackbaud uses information supplied by the applicant to assess financial information.
 Applications can be made online by going to www.hpcacougars.org and clicking on Admissions and then select Financial Information.
 Each award is made in the form of a discount on tuition and is for one year only, based on availability of Tuition Assistance funds.
-This process must be completed every year.
-The deadline for initial awards is March 31.
-Applications submitted after that date will be reviewed and awards will be based on the amount of assistance remaining.
+This process must be completed every year. <a href="maintenance-the-addition-to-th